coala-info/coala-info.github.io/use-cases/hi-c-analysis.md

 ## Overview

-This use case demonstrates how to use Coala to perform query-driven Hi-C analysis, including visualizing chromatin contact maps ([cooler](https://open2c.github.io/cooler/)), calculating expected cis-contacts and compartment profiles ([cooltools](https://cooltools.readthedocs.io/en/latest/)), visualizing compartmentalization with saddle plots, and identifying boundaries between topologically associating domains (TADs).
-We use a multi-resolution mcool file (`test.mcool`) containing Micro-C data for chromosomes 2 and 17, together with a view BED (`view_hg38.tsv`) and GC content track (`gc.100000.tsv`).
+This use case demonstrates how to use Coala to perform query-driven Hi-C analysis, including visualizing chromatin contact maps ([cooler](https://open2c.github.io/cooler/)), calculating expected cis-contacts and compartment profiles, visualizing compartmentalization with saddle plots, and identifying boundaries between topologically associating domains ([cooltools](https://cooltools.readthedocs.io/en/latest/)).
+We use a multi-resolution mcool file (`test.mcool`) containing Micro-C data for chromosomes 2 and 17 of HFF cell line , together with a view BED (`view_hg38.tsv`) and GC content track (`gc.100000.tsv`).

 ## Setup